Starting your studies

 How and Where Can You Get More Information?

 There are many options around.
-You can attend one of our major information events, take a digital look at the faculty, or, of course, have an individual conversation with one of our many advisors.
+You can attend one of our major information events, take a digital tour of our campus, or, of course, have an individual conversation with one of our many advisors.

 Information Events